 - Advanced alcoholism is usually a terminal illness.

 - You are born an alcoholic.

-- The only way to conquer alcoholism is to tough it out, through the Twelve Steps, Tough Love, or similar total abstinence program.
+- The only way to conquer alcoholism-addiction is to tough it out, through the Twelve Steps, Tough Love, or similar total abstinence program.

-- Alcoholics must go through a rigorous, difficult detoxification and drying-out process.
+- Alcoholics & addicts must go through a rigorous, difficult detoxification and drying-out process.

 - You have to come out of denial by hitting rock bottom before you will seek help.

 Until the discovery of the Sinclair Method, these statements made sense.
-Prior to the Sinclair Method, alcohol addiction was incurable.
+Prior to the Sinclair Method, alcohol and drug addictions seemed incurable.
 Once acquired, the addiction tormented you for the rest of your life.
 No doubt about it, you had to struggle for lifelong abstinence.
 Research proved that nearly all attempts at controlled drinking for alcoholics were disastrous.
 Old-fashioned willpower, an external higher power, or various rehabilitation programs based on total abstinence were the only way to do.
 Sadly, whatever the treatment and despite the best intentions, the majority of alcoholics invariably ended up relapsing.

 Before the discover of the Sinclair Method, difficult and often dangerous inpatient detoxification (drying-out) procedures were compulsory – they simply had to be endured.
 But now with the Sinclair Method, there is a safer, cheaper, and easier way to remove the physiological dependence.
 With the Sinclair Method, you need no longer fear the dreaded customary warnings – ‘incurable’ and ‘85% relapse rates’ – so endemic to traditional rehab environments.

 The Sinclair Method puts an end to these dangerous myths.
 You can now expect to beat your addiction: